PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 > This is a silly feature that lets you choose a first move before resetting the game.

-If "1st Move Select Slot" is 0, no first move is selected and the program resets as usual.
+If "**1st Move Select Slot**" is 0, no first move is selected and the program resets as usual.

 Otherwise, the move slot if the slot # for the move (1 = first move).
 The "1st Move Dynamax" option will let you dmax/gmax the Pokémon as well.